-1/2 C almond butter
+1 C peanut butter or almond butter

 1 C old fashioned oatmeal